UK railway signalling: Failures

+If a signal is to malfunction and not show any aspect, the driver is required to treat the blank signal as if it was red and contact the signaller.

 A failure of the changeover relay to switch on the flashing indication to the double-yellow aspect would not be a problem as it is considered that a steady double-yellow followed by a flashing single-yellow aspect sequence is acceptable.

 However, safety circuitry is connected to the single-yellow flashing supply to ensure that a failure of the single-yellow to change over to the flashing supply would abort the "approach release from yellow" sequence and re-impose the normal "approach control from red" sequence as failure of the single yellow to flash following a flashing double-yellow is considered potentially very dangerous.

 Lens placement and alignment

-The design considerations determining the familiar arrangement of road signals, with red at the top, do not apply to the railway.
+The design considerations determining the familiar arrangement of roadway 'traffic signals', with red at the top, do not apply to the railway.
 In particular, there is no risk that a signal will be masked by a tall vehicle in front of the driver.
-There are some standard designs but local conditions and geography, such as tunnels, may require variations.
+Furthermore, to position the red aspect at the lowest position may reduce risk of obscuring of that lens by heavy snow or ice.
+There are standard arrangements of the lights, however unusual variations, such as horizontal mounting is allowed when demanded by local conditions or geography, such as in tunnels, areas of limited clearance, or the presence of bridges over the railway.

 On pole- and gantry-mounted railway signals the most restrictive aspect is usually the lowest of the principal aspects.
 This places the most restrictive aspect nearest to the driver's eyeline and also reduces the possibility of the lens becoming obscured by snow building up on the lens hood of an aspect below.
 Similarly, on ground-mounted signals the most restrictive aspect is positioned as the highest of the principal aspects; this again places the most restrictive aspect nearest to the driver's eyeline and reduces the possibility of obscuration through snow build up.

 In two-aspect signals the green aspect is typically the uppermost and the red aspect the lowest.
 In three-aspect signals the order, from top to bottom, is typically green-yellow-red.
 In four-aspect signals the order is typically yellow-green-yellow-red.
 The top yellow is only used in the display of the double yellow aspect and the lower yellow is used for the display of both the double yellow and single yellow aspects.
+Regulations require that a space be present between two yellow lamps for displaying the double yellow aspect.